fivestars/aladdin-demo/docs/code_mounting.md

 Once you have set this up correctly, you will also need to update your /etc/exports by running `echo "/Users -alldirs -mapall="$(id -u)":"$(id -g)" $(minikube ip)"| sudo tee -a /etc/exports` to give minikube access to it.

+You may also need to restart nfsd: `sudo nfsd restart`

 ## Option 2

 Here we are mounting the app folder in the aladdin-demo directory from our host machine onto the /home path on the aladdin-demo container.